skip to Main Content

 Open Marketplace:

 A public RTB auction in which any buyer or seller can participate.
-It is also called as Open Exchange.
+It is also called an Open Exchange.

 Did you know?

-[blockquote align=”none”]Nearly 43% of customers are expecting more video content from the business brands.[/blockquote]
+[blockquote align= “none”]Nearly 43% of customers expect more video content from the business brands.[/blockquote]

 P